artemis-nerds/node-asbs-server/README.md

 is to allow node-artemis to make full use of multi-core processors and distributed systems to be able to host games with hundreds or thousands of players online.

+**For more information about the project and the legalities of it all, please take a look at [the topic](http://artemis.forumchitchat.com/post/7373218) on the Artemis forum.**

 node-artemis _is not_ designed to be a standalone server.
 It is designed to provide an interface to allow another application to host a node-artemis server, as well as configure the server and change behaviour.

 Looking for documentation on the Artemis packet protocol? node-artemis uses [ArtClientLibs documentation](https://github.com/rjwut/ArtClientLib/wiki/Artemis-Packet-Protocol)